The Rhythm of Life

 It’s the sixty seconds of silence before you scroll.

 Think about it, a marching band has many instruments that follows just one drum beat.
-So keep in step with the Spirit’s baton!
+So keep in step with the Spirit’s!

 Our Morning Cadence

 So, what does this look like tomorrow morning when the alarm goes off?
 Remember, before your feet hit the floor, before your hand grabs your mobile, the Spirit is already there right with you.
-The Spirit already lives in you.
-The question is, will you listen to His cadence?
+The Spirit already lives within you.
+So, the question is, will you listen to His cadence?

 To help, try the ‘Morning Pause’.
 Before the screen lights up, take sixty seconds.
 Place your hand on your chest.
 Breathe.
 And simply pray: “Spirit, you are my life.
 What is your tempo for my soul today?
 I choose to keep in step with you.”

 Paul’s command is not “try harder to be good.”
 It is “pay attention to the life already inside you.”
 The Spirit is not some vague force.
 He’s the immediate presence of God living within us with a distinct cadence of grace.
-In a world that marches to the frantic drumbeat of urgency, the most radical and counter-cultural thing any of us can do is slow down long enough to listen and then simply walk in step with His.
+In a world that marches to the frantic drumbeat of urgency, the most radical and counter-cultural thing any of us can do is slow down and listen just long enough to hear, and then simply walk in step with Him.

 Let’s walk together.

-May your walk be aligned with the Spirit this week, God Bless,
+May your walk be aligned with the Spirit this week, God Bless you on your journey,

 Trev.